jarvenja/tauplayer/docs/index.md

 You can change the active collection this way:
 - Select _Change Active Collection_ from _Main_ menu and press _Enter_ when _Select_ is highlighted.
 - You can see the collection name at the end of the titlebar line on the top.
-- Now you can _Listen_, _Add_ and _Remove_ streams of the active collection.
+- Now you can _Listen_, _Add_ and _Remove_ streams of that collection.

-### Change Playlist Directory

-- Select _Change Playlist Directory_ from _Main_ menu.
-- When typing new _Playlist Directory_ you need to remember it correctly.
-- _tauplayer_ keeps asking it until you type a valid name for existing new or current one.
-- You can still cancel the action.
-Just leave the old directory as it is and press _Enter_.

 ### Play local audio files from playlist

 - Select _Play List_ from _Main_ menu.
-- _tauplayer_ asks Select _Play List_ from _Main_ menu.
+- _tauplayer_ keeps asking the _Playlist Directory_where to find the alternatives to play until you type a valid name for existing new or current one.
-- After a moment, _tauplayer_ shows playlist files founded in _Playlist Directory_.
+- After you commit the directory, _tauplayer_ shows playlist files founded in _Playlist Directory_.
 - Select a playlist file to Play, and _tauplayer_ starts playing the list of songs.
   - If Shuffle is **checked** the list of songs are played in **random** order.
   - If Shuffle is **not** checked the list of songs are played in order they **appear** in current playlist.